FelixOnline/v2/content/articles/2016-1-29-subterranean-arts-festival-promises-to-surprise.md

 _Throughout the festival_

-Vault Surge is an in\-house programme of workshops, discussions and shows \(mostly free\) running throughout the festival.
+Vault Surge is an in-house programme of workshops, discussions and shows (mostly free) running throughout the festival.
 Designed to encourage conversation in the arts, these include artist surgeries, new acts performed in the restaurant within, as well as _Femme Fierce_ – UK’s largest all female street art and graffiti festival.
-Not to mention the _Vault Fundays,_ which include activities like “speed\-gaming” – speed dating for gamers!
+Not to mention the _Vault Fundays,_ which include activities like “speed-gaming” – speed dating for gamers!

 **The Devil Speaks True**